-- London porter: Sweeter, less dry, sometimes with a subtle smokiness
+- London Porter: sweeter, less dry, sometimes has a subtle smokiness.

-- American porter: Has a more bitter hop
+- American Porter: a more bitter hoppy flavor.

-- Baltic porter: Brewed in Northern Europe, it is sweeter and higher in alcohol, often charactierized by subtle flavors of sweet chocolate or plum.
+- Baltic Porter: Brewed in Northern Europe, it is sweeter, has more alcohol, and is often noted for its subtle flavors of sweet chocolate or plum.

-Popular brands include Arcadia’s London Porter, Anchor Brewing Co.’s Anchor Porter, Samuel Smith’s The Famous Taddy Porter and Fuller’s London Porter.
+Popular porter brands include Arcadia’s London Porter, Anchor Brewing Co.’s Anchor Porter, Samuel Smith’s The Famous Taddy Porter, and Fuller’s London Porter.

 Varieties of stout include:

-- Dry Stout: Stout beer in its purest form, with the dry, bitter feel or roasted coffee.
-Popular brands include Guinness Stout, Murphy’s Irish Stout and Beamish.
+- Dry Stout: Stout in its purest form, with the dry, bitter flavor of roasted coffee.
+Popular brands include Guinness Stout, Murphy’s Irish Stout, and Beamish.

-- Export Stout: A much stronger variation of dry or sweet stout, i.e. more bitter and higher alcohol content (6 to 11 percent) to withstand travel in export.
+- Export Stout: a much stronger variation of dry or sweet stout, i.e., more bitter and higher alcohol content to withstand travel in export.
 Popular brands are Stone Imperial Russian Stout, Yeti Imperial Stout, or Siberian Night Imperial Stout.

 - Oatmeal Stout: brewed with oatmeal, much sweeter and smoother than milk stout.
 Popular brands include Shakespeare Oatmeal Stout, Samuel Smith’s Oatmeal Stout, Barney Flats Oatmeal Stout, and Young’s Oatmeal Stout.